 Tip: You can have this display option automatically enabled or disabled by setting your preferences on the KVM Client Settings page.
-See Access Client Settings (on page 162).
+See KVM Client Settings.

 ► To toggle video scaling:

 Show Window Decorations

 You can use the KVM Client with or without the window decorations, including the window title and scroll bars.